Vega Equity is now Xumane

 • Current Shares Outstanding: This is the total number of shares already in existence before the funding round.

-• Capital invested: This is the amount of funds you are trying to raise a part of funding.
+• Capital invested: This is the amount of funds you are trying to raise as a part of funding.

 Other calculations can be extrapolated from these golden numbers.